orlandocaraballo/Sample-Code/README.md

 # Sample Code
 In this project I have consolodated some sample code for various projects I have worked on in the past.
 I only uploaded the code I worked on so there are obviously some missing sections.

+## 2012- ReclipIt - ImageCleaner
+This project began as a simple fix but became more complex once I realized the nature of the problem.
+The code in clips.js.coffee is an exerpt that isolates the portion of code that grabs the images from a "clipped" (refer to bookmarklet) website and allows you to choose a image to associated with that "clip" in the ReclipIt system.
+The problem here was parsing out images of a certain height/width all in javascript/coffeescript.
+The code dynamically loads an array of images, using their respective url's, and cleverly calculates their width and height then renders the parsed images onto the page.
+It accounts for possible 404/403 errors, forces the images to render within 3 minutes and does this asynchronously (there is a loading gif that display in the meantime).
+You can see it in action if you click on the clipit button (heart+ button upper right) [here](http://reclipit.com/).

 ## 2012- ReclipIt - Bookmarklet
 Listed here is a portion of the code from the Bookmarklet (clipmarklet) project I worked on while at Citypockets.
+You can test out the bookmarklet (clip it button) [here](http://reclipit.com/about/clip-it-button).

 The following files are included: